Ugrammer/UniversalMer-v2.0/README.md

 # Universal-Mer
-  This is a command line k-mer counting tool for all possible sizes of k at once.
+  This is a command line tool for k-mer counting with all possible sizes of k at once.
 # Overview
   Universal-Mer is a k-mer counting tool for all possible size of k at once.
 It can summarize the counting result of 1-mer to l-mer where l = the length of longest repeated substring occuring in the input sequence.
 The Input file can be .txt or fasta format.
 The input alphabet now is only {A, C, G, T}.
 After counting and building database of all possible length k of k-mer completed, users can choose any size of k to count histogram, or dump k-mer as they want.
 The canonical k-mer form may require a quite more time to count than ordinary form.
 The time for building database depends on the longest repeated substring in the sequence.